splittingfield/gargle/README.md

 ## Why "Gargle"?

-The Go ecosystem is rife with puns.
+The Go ecosystem is rife with really bad puns.
 In short, GoArgParse -> GArg -> Gargle.

 ## Alternatives